 Step 6 – send your proposal (and follow it up!).

-Most of the time you’ll probably be sending your proposals as an email attachment.
+Most of the time you’ll probably be sending your business proposals as an email attachment.

 However, some businesses have a preferred submission process, so you should check whether that’s the case before you hit send.